ankkona/Air-Traffic-Passenger-Statistics/README.md

 This project analyzes **air traffic passenger data** to uncover trends in passenger volume, growth patterns, airline contribution, and travel behavior over time.
 The goal is to simulate a **real-world airport analytics dashboard** using **Microsoft Excel**, focusing on **clean data modeling, KPI design, and business storytelling**, not just visuals.

 ## Dataset
-Source : <a href ="https://catalog.data.gov/dataset/air-traffic-passenger-statistics"> Real data from data.gov </a>
+Source : <a href ="https://catalog.data.gov/dataset/air-traffic-passenger-statistics"> Publicly available air traffic passenger data sourced from data.gov</a>

 ## Tools & Techniques Used